Sabres begin overhaul by trading Eric Staal to Canadiens

+“The professionalism Eric displayed during his time with the Sabres was felt by everybody in our organization from top to bottom,” first-year Sabres general manager Kevyn Adams said.
+“I know his leadership and demeanor were valued by our players, coaches and staff, and Eric’s impact on our young players is obvious.”

 Staal is a 17-year veteran, who can provide the Canadiens a late-season boost to their playoff hopes.
-Staal won’t be able to join the team immediately because he will have to first go into a minimum seven-day self-quarantine under Canadian health regulations for those traveling from outside the country.
+Staal won’t be able to join the team immediately because he will have to first quarantine under Canadian health regulations for those traveling from outside the country.

+Unlike other players joining a team north of the border this season, Staal will only need to quarantine for seven days — not 14 — after the Canadian government approved an exception for NHL players traded from U.S. teams.
+Staal will be subject to daily virus testing during his quarantine and will could play for the Canadiens as soon as April 3 or 5.

 Montreal is 2-2-2 in its past six and 14-8-9 overall.
 With 37 points, the Canadiens sit fourth in the North Division, two ahead of Vancouver and four up on Calgary.